Hussa15033/Software/README.md

 # Population Protocol Visualiser
-This software is used to provide visualisations for population protocols.
+This software is used to visualise population protocols.

 # Requirements
 This project requires `python >= 3.0`.
-The recommended version is 3.9.13
+The recommended version is 3.9.13.

 # Installation
 Download the package as a zip file and extract all project files to a folder.